Azure/azure-osconfig/src/modules/securitybaseline/README.md

 By returning 0 (success) these empty placeholder checks do not flag any error in the functional recipe tests.
 Try turning one to a non-zero value (error) and the respective functional test recipe check will fail, etc.

+### Example

-For example, for a completed check, `auditEnsureAuditdServiceIsRunning` and `remediateEnsureAuditdServiceIsRunning`:
+An example of a completed check, `auditEnsureAuditdServiceIsRunning` and `remediateEnsureAuditdServiceIsRunning` in [src/lib/SecurityBaseline.c](src/lib/SecurityBaseline.c):

 ```C
 static int AuditEnsureAuditdServiceIsRunning(void)